Nova Banka (Republika Srpska)

-Nova Banka AD Banja Luka, or simply Nova Banka, is a bank serving Bosnia and Herzegovina headquartered in Banja Luka.
+Nova Banka AD Banja Luka, or simply Nova Banka, is a bank serving Republika Srpska, an entity of Bosnia and Herzegovina, seated in Banja Luka.
 It was founded in 1999, and as of 2022 was the third-largest bank in the country by assets (and the largest by assets in Republika Srpska), as well as the largest domestically owned bank in the country.